 Archives

-In 2018 I undertook a Fellowship at Jacob’s Pillow Dance Festival to catalogue and rehouse the archive’s collection of costumes from Modern dancers Ruth St. Denis and Ted Shawn -that at the time were still housed in the original trunks.
+As well as working with existing collections I have also had the opportunity to catalogue and process several collections.
+In 2018 I undertook a Fellowship at Jacob’s Pillow Dance Festival to catalogue and rehouse the archive’s collection of costumes from Modern dancers Ruth St. Denis and Ted Shawn.
+The collection houses over 2500 items from 1906 to the mid 1940s.
 You can read about this project here.

 Inside Dance Costumes